renerocksai/renerocksai.github.io/_posts/2021-01-18-obsidian-encrypted-github-android.md

 ---
-title: "Syncing your Obsidian vault via an encrypted GitHub repository to Android"
+title: "Syncing your Obsidian vault to Android via an encrypted GitHub repository"
 categories:
   - Blog
 tags: